John Fisher (businessman): Athletics ownership

 Fisher has been the majority owner of the Athletics when he and Wolff closed on their joint purchase of the team in 2005, and is now also the managing general partner.
 In November 2016, Wolff sold his 10% share in the Athletics to Fisher, giving him full ownership of the team.

 In April 2023, the Oakland Athletics announced a plan to build a new stadium on the Las Vegas Strip at the site of the former Wild Wild West Gambling Hall & Hotel casino near Interstate 15, near T-Mobile Arena, while also ending negotiations with the City of Oakland.
+The plan was announced after an agreement where Nevada provides $380 million in taxpayer money towards a new stadium for the team.

-After this, in a June 13 game against the Tampa Bay Rays, the crowd of 27,759 protested the relocation in an organized "reverse boycott" by wearing green "Sell" shirts, holding signs, and chanting "Sell the team!" during the game.
+During a June 13, 2023 game against the Tampa Bay Rays, the crowd of 27,759 protested the relocation in an organized "reverse boycott" by wearing green "Sell" shirts, holding signs, and chanting "Sell the team!"

 On September 26, 2024, at the end of the A's final game in Oakland, a giant collective chant of "Fuck John Fisher" broke out in the Oakland Coliseum.
 Fisher was not in attendance, and had not been to a game at the Coliseum for nearly two full seasons.

-Former A's owner Wally Haas called Fisher's moving of the team "unforgivable".
+The Las Vegas move has been cited by various figures in sports media as evidence for Fisher being the worst owner in baseball, with some arguing that he deliberately mismanaged the A's to reduce fan interest and move the team.
+Former A's employees were also critical, with Wally Haas, the former team president, calling Fisher's moving of the team "unforgivable".
+During A's pitcher Trevor May's announcement that he was retiring, he stated in regards to Fisher, "Let someone who actually takes pride in the things they own own something.
+There's actually people who give a s--- about the game.
+Let them do it.
+Take Mommy and Daddy's money somewhere else, dork."

+Defending the move, Fisher has stated a new stadium was necessary in order to be competitive in the free agent market, and claimed his ownership group did their very best to keep the team in the Bay Area, but had five new ballpark proposals turned down before looking into Las Vegas.